sandesh2514/DEF-MFS-MVP/README.md

 For this project we are using

+• Data collection (using Yahoo Finance APIs)

+• Stores it on databases or Data Sources #(relational, or no relational databases, or even object storage options such ASW S3 or BigQuery, a serverless, cost-effective and multicloud data warehouse)

+• Load the data from the database or data source.

+• Data Manipulation (dealing with missing values, errors in data, anomalies, etc.)

+• Applying Data exploration techniques.

+• Visualizes the data and providing AI/ML or Statistical analysis.

+• Web application to find top market moving stocks.

 TRELLO :- Task Management System :- Trello is the visual work management tool that empowers teams to ideate, plan, manage, and celebrate their work together in a collaborative, productive, and organized way.

 GITHUB :- Source Code Management System.